New campaign urges women to avoid alcohol in pregnancy

 Date: 21st September 2017

-Category: Health and health services, Basic Health and Welfare
+Category: Health and health services, Disability, Basic Health and Welfare

 A new campaign run by NHS Greater Glasgow and Clyde will warn pregnant mothers of the risk of drinking during pregnancy and urge them to avoid drinking any alcohol at all while they are pregnant.

 The campaign, entitled "No alcohol, no alcohol harm" hopes to highlight the risk of Fetal Alcohol Spectrum Disorder (FASD) and the launch of the public health campaign coincides with International FASD Awareness Day on the 9th September.

 Around 500 babies are born in Scotland every year that have been adversely affected by FASD.
 FASD is often associated with facial features such as small eyelid opening, but it can also affect the heart and cause varying degrees of learning disabilities.
 It causes permanent, irreversible damage to a baby's brain.